mika-archived/SharpX/docs/attributes.md

 ## InlineAttribute

 `InlineAttribute` outputs the target method in its inline expanded state, rather than as a function call.
-If the first argument is `false`, the method will be expanded by ShaderSharp, and if `true` (default), `inline` will be added to the function.
+If the first argument is `false`, the method will be expanded by SharpX, and if `true` (default), `inline` will be added to the function.

 ### Example